The Real Cancun: Box office

 The film earned $2,108,796 in its opening weekend from 2,261 venues, ranking tenth in the North American box office and fourth among the week's new releases.
 It closed a month later, having grossed $3,825,421 domestically and $1,519,662 overseas for a worldwide total of $5,345,083, coming well short of its $7.5 million production cost.

 Critical response

-The Real Cancun received generally negative reviews from critics (with Varietys Scott Foundas causing to remark in his review that The Real Cancun billed itself as "the first reality feature film" is "apparently ignoring last year's Jackass: The Movie").
-On review aggregator website Rotten Tomatoes, the film holds a 35% score based on 88 reviews, with an average rating of 4.2/10.
+The Real Cancun received generally negative reviews from critics (with Variety's Scott Foundas causing to remark in his review that The Real Cancun billed itself as "the first reality feature film" is "apparently ignoring last year's Jackass: The Movie").
+On review aggregator website Rotten Tomatoes, the film holds a 34% score based on 91 reviews, with an average rating of 4.2/10.
 The site's consensus states: "The footage is predictable and rather tame, and most of the people are uninteresting."
 Metacritic reports a 34 out of 100 rating based on 24 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.